MehwishFatimah/MehwishFatima/index.md

 ## Publications
 **2021**<br>
-A Novel Wikipedia based Dataset for Monolingual and Cross-lingual Summarization (Submitted)
+A Novel Wikipedia based Dataset for Monolingual and Cross-lingual Summarization

 **2019**<br>
 HITS-SBD at the FinSBD Task: Machine Learning vs. Rule-based Sentence Boundary Detection